ftruter/under10math/README.md

 ### SSL Certificates

-You will need some of these as the ones in the repo are probably expired by the time you clone them.
+You will need to create some certificates.
 There are plenty of guides on the web on this, but this is my recipe:

     openssl req -x509 \
       -newkey rsa:4096 \